algorand/go-algorand/docs/follower_node.md

 ## Usage

+On startup, the node will be paused (synchronized) with the current ledger round.
+This is also referred to as the "sync round".
+For a new deployment configured as a follower node, the initial sync round is 0.

-New public endpoints are available to control which round the node is synchronized with (a.k.a. the sync round):
+New public endpoints are available to control the sync round:
-* `GET /v2/ledger/sync` - fetch the current minimum sync round.
+* `GET /v2/ledger/sync` - fetch the current sync round.
 * `DELETE /v2/ledger/sync` - resume normal catchup by deleting the sync round.
 * `POST /v2/ledger/sync/{round}` - set the sync round.

-The `Ledger State Delta` object is not designed for external consumption, but may still be useful for advanced applications:
+The `Ledger State Delta` is not designed for external consumption, but may still be useful for advanced applications.
+When the sync round is set, this endpoint can be used to fetch the `Ledger State Delta` for that round and up to `MaxAcctLookback - 1` ahead of it:
 * `GET /v2/deltas/{round}` - Fetch the raw Ledger State Delta, optionally provide `format=msgp` for the internal msgp encoded object.

 ## Restrictions